Have you ever wondered why you think the way you do?

 brief:

-Psychology helps us understand ourselves and others better, aiming to improve mental well-being and everyday life.
+Psychology helps us understand ourselves and others better.
+Its goal is simple: improve mental health and everyday life.

 Categories of Psychology: